strategineer/personal-website/content/tabletop/gming/tables.md

 is_tabletop: true
 ---

-One-click Rollable Tables, including my own composite rolls for generating spells and traps, using the tables provided in Knave 2e.
+One-click Rollable Tables, including composite rolls, for generating spells, traps, cities, etc., using the amazing tables provided in Knave 2e and my own.

 <!--more-->